AirenSoft/OvenMediaEngine/README.md

 # OvenMediaEngine (OME)
 ## What is OvenMediaEngine?
-OvenMediaEngine(OME) is a streaming engine for real-time live broadcasting with ultra low latency.
-It receives the RTMP stream from general broadcasting studio such as OBS, XSplit and transmits it on WebRTC.
-The streams can be played in the browser with ultra low latency without plug-ins.
+OvenMediaEngine(OME) is a streaming engine for real-time live broadcasting with Ultra-low latency.
+It receives the RTMP stream from general broadcasting studios such as OBS, XSplit and transmit it on WebRTC.
+Video streams with Ultra-low latency can be played in a browser without plug-ins.
 To make it easier to play WebRTC streams in browsers, we are working on another HTML5 player project [OvenPlayer](https://github.com/AirenSoft/OvenPlayer).

-Our goal is to make it easier for you d build stable real-time broadcating service easily.
+Our goal is to make it easier for you to build a stable real-time broadcasting service.

 ## Features
 - RTMP Input, Webrtc Output
 - Live transcoding (VP8, Opus)